vitor-de-oliveira/rheovolution/README.md

 Author: V. M. de Oliveira

-Last update on this file: June 19th 2023
+Last update on this file: August 29th 2023

 ## Important notes
-Up to this point, the software simulates the tidal evolution of one extended body moving under the gravitational field of a point mass.
-The rheology model for the extended body implemented here is the generalized Voigt one, which can be reduced to the Maxwell model.
-The equations of motion are numerically integrated using a Runge-Kutta scheme of 4th order with fixed stepsize from the GNU Scientific Library.
+The software simulates the tidal evolution of any number of celestial bodies interacting gravitationally with each other.
+The rheology model adopted here is the generalized Voigt one, which can be reduced to the Maxwell model.
+The equations of motion are numerically integrated using a Prince-Dormand Runge-Kutta scheme of 8th and 9th order and fixed stepsize from the GNU Scientific Library.

+Up to this point, the simulation assumes that there is no prestress and that the angular velocity of each body is parallel to its biggest moment of inertia.

 ## How to compile